TeezlWeezl/understanding-typescript/s05_classes_and_interfaces/README.md

 console.log(employee1, Department.fiscalYear);
 ```

-Note: you you add a `static` property or method, you can't access them from your non static parts.
+Note: you add a `static` property or method, you can't access them from your non static parts.

 ```ts
   //...